gregorio-project/latin-ecclesiastic-accents/doc/accentuation-rules.md

 #### Rule 4

-If the penultimate syllable is not long by natue or by position, the antepenultimate syllable carries the accent.
+If the penultimate syllable is not long by nature or by position, the antepenultimate syllable carries the accent.

 Ex: *desídero*.